or bye Felisha [ bahy fuh-lee-shuh ]

-“Bye, Felisha” is a line spoken by Ice Cube’s character, Craig, in the 1995 cult, stoner, comedy film Friday.
-While smoking a joint with his friend Smokey, he is approached by Felisha, a local girl who constantly annoys the neighborhood with her begging and attempts to mooch off others.
+“Bye, Felisha” is a line spoken by Ice Cube’s character, Craig, in the popular 1995 comedy film, Friday.
+While smoking a joint with his friend Smokey, Craig is approached by Felisha, a local girl who constantly annoys the neighborhood with her attempts to mooch off others.
 After her request to borrow Smokey’s car is met with total refusal, she turns to Craig for support, and, rather than offer to help or defend her, he looks away and simply says “Bye, Felisha” in a dismissive tone.

-The term bye Felicia has been popular in Black culture since the 1990s when the film was released, although the spelling of the name has changed to the more common (and, some would point out, more “white”) spelling: Felicia.
-It reemerged in pop culture and became a more mainstream phrase when the reality TV show RuPaul’s Drag Race started using it regularly around 2009.
+The term bye Felicia has been popular in Black culture since the 1990s when the film was released, although the original spelling of the name “Felisha” has changed to the more common (and, some would point out, more “white”) spelling, Felicia.

-Bye Felicia is considered by some to be yet another example of white culture appropriating black culture without knowledge of the original source material.
-Friday, the film from which the phrase originates, has been a popular and beloved cult classic in modern American black culture, though the phrase’s sudden rise in popularity is several times removed from the film.
+Bye Felicia is considered by some to be an example of white culture appropriating Black culture, often with little knowledge of the original source material.
+Friday, the film from which the phrase originates, has been a popular and beloved cult classic in modern American Black culture, though the phrase’s sudden rise in popularity is several times removed from the film.
 It’s important to keep all this context in mind when using or encountering the phrase.

-The social acceptability of the phrase has also come into question since the release of the 2015 film Straight Outta Compton by F. Gary Gray, the same director who made 1995’s Friday.
-In Straight Outta Compton, there is a scene that was initially thought to be a depiction of the bye Felicia origins.
-The scene involved an orgy in a hotel room and the forceful removal of a woman named Felicia, ending with Ice Cube echoing his original delivery of “Bye, Felicia” in a much more violent and misogynistic context than in Friday.
-Although the filmmakers have clarified that the scene was a fictitious depiction of bye Felicia’s origins, some felt that the aggressive and misogynistic scene tainted the phrase.
+The phrase’s social acceptability has also come into question since the release of the 2015 film Straight Outta Compton by F. Gary Gray, the same director who made 1995’s Friday.
+In Straight Outta Compton, there is a scene that was initially thought to be a depiction of the bye, Felicia origins.
+The scene involved an orgy in a hotel room and the forceful removal of a woman named Felicia, ending with Ice Cube echoing his original delivery of “Bye, Felicia” in a more aggressive context than in Friday.
+Although the filmmakers clarified that the scene was a fictitious depiction of bye, Felicia’s origins, some felt that the misogynistic scene tainted the phrase.